-the need for change and wanted to Cr Susan Riley said she was "on said he was "not convinced" about ed science on the health risks of vaping.
+the need for change and wanted to near from the public.

+Cr Susan Riley said she was "on the fence" because of the contestsaid he was "not convinced" about ed science on the health risks of vaping.
 Cr.
 Jackie Watts said CBD walkers were often "swamped" by e-cigarette smoke and said the amenity issues should be strongly considered.